flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch07b-BPMN-Constructs.md

     </flowable:executionListener>

-Since Flowable 6.8.0 scriptable execution listeners became a first-class citizen using a more compact syntax, avoiding to hard-code the class name:
+Scriptable execution listeners became a first-class citizen using a more compact syntax, avoiding to hard-code the class name:

     <flowable:executionListener event="start" type="script">